spantaleev/matrix-docker-ansible-deploy/docs/configuring-dns.md

 The `sygnal.<your-domain>` subdomain may be necessary, because this playbook could install the [Sygnal](https://github.com/matrix-org/sygnal) push gateway.
 The installation of Sygnal is disabled by default, it is not a core required component.
 To learn how to install it, see our [configuring Sygnal guide](configuring-playbook-sygnal.md).
 If you do not wish to set up Sygnal (you probably don't, unless you're also developing/building your own Matrix apps), feel free to skip the `sygnal.<your-domain>` DNS record.

 The `hydrogen.<your-domain>` subdomain may be necessary, because this playbook could install the [Hydrogen](https://github.com/vector-im/hydrogen-web) web client.
 The installation of Hydrogen is disabled by default, it is not a core required component.
 To learn how to install it, see our [configuring Hydrogen guide](configuring-playbook-client-hydrogen.md).
-If you do not wish to set up Hydrogen, feel free to skip the `sygnal.<your-domain>` DNS record.
+If you do not wish to set up Hydrogen, feel free to skip the `hydrogen.<your-domain>` DNS record.

 ## `_matrix-identity._tcp` SRV record setup